 Kalamata Olives– Kalamatas are perfect for greek salads and pizzas.

-Nut Butters– I love all kinds of nut butter and they make great savory sauces for a noodle bowl.
+Nut Butters– I love all kinds of nut butter (peanut, almond, cashew etc.) and they make great savory sauces for a noodle bowl.
+I purchase these

 Panang Curry Paste– This is my favorite for Panang curry.